Skip to main content

 How do I give students access to Albert?

-Learn how students access subjects and how your license's "Seats Used" metric is calculated.
+Learn how students gain access to specific subjects and how your license's "Seats Used" metric is calculated.

 Luke Liu avatar